 TASKS: 1.
 Perform a detailed review of the 10 CFR parts listed above and perform a broad overview of 10 CFR Parts 1-199.
 Understand key items, including any differences between construction and operating facilities.

 Review several enforcement actions issued to licensees with respect to the various Title 10 Parts.
-These can be found by using the NRR Dynamic Web Page, NRR Reactor OpE Information Gateway, the ConE database, or by searching inspection reports on the NRC public web page.
+These can be found by using the Office of Nuclear Reactor Regulation (NRR) Dynamic Web Page, NRR Reactor OpE Information Gateway, the ConE database, or by searching inspection reports on the NRC public web page.
 Discuss compliance issues with various Parts of Title 10 with senior inspectors, senior project engineers, or senior residents.

 Meet with your supervisor, or a qualified operations inspector, to demonstrate your understanding of the evaluation criteria.